These wide fitting shoes are super comfy, and the lacing system allowed our testers to adjust the fit throughout the day.

 An initial visual inspection reveals a thick layer of C4 rubber, appearing almost as thick as the rubber on the Evolv Shamans, and our testers thought these shoes would climb like bricks.
 We were wrong.
 The Quantum offered great sensitivity - right out of the box.

 We took them out for their first test drive up a new route on the east side of Yosemite's Middle Cathedral Rock, where we encountered face climbing on edges and ripples.
 The Quantum let us feel it all as we smeared our way up unfamiliar terrain.
-Though they didn't edge as well as the Tenaya Tarifa on knob climbs in Tuolumne, they did allow us to feel every edge and crystal foot hold.
-Where a stiffer shoe like the TC Pro offers more support for all day action, we appreciated the Quantums more sensitive approach to sending.
+Though they didn't edge as well as the Tenaya Tarifa on knob climbs in Tuolumne, they did allow us to feel every edge and crystal foothold.
+Where a stiffer shoe like the TC Pro or the Butora Altura offers more support for all-day action, we appreciated the Quantums more sensitive approach to sending.
 The super sticky C4 rubber performed well on slick Yosemite granite.
 Despite some unsettling squeaky noises, our feet stayed put on glassy holds at Sentinel Creek, and water polished faces at the Tioga crag.

 The downturn becomes less pronounced after a few hours on a multi-pitch climb.